 Allows to adjust different camera positions along the x-axis of the system.
 Useful to align large components with maximum magnification.

-Creates an inert or reactive (H2N2) atmosphere in an enclosure.
+Controls an inert or reactive (H2N2) atmosphere in an enclosure or with the bond head.
 Used to prevent or reduce oxidation during soldering or bonding.

 Enhances a process gas module to handle two different gases for programmed selection in the process.